filecoin-project/specs/content/vm/_index.md

 - Randomness cannot be biased.
 - Randomness of an epoch is the same across forks.

-**Mapping between filecoin epoch and drand epoch**: the beacon outputs randomness periodically at predetermined timestamps, as Filecoin.
+###### Mapping between filecoin epoch and drand epoch

+The beacon outputs randomness periodically at predetermined timestamps, as Filecoin.
 Hence there is a mapping between Filecoin timestamps/rounds and the beacon timestamps/rounds.
 To be able to create a block, a miner takes the beacon randomness that corresponds to the timestamp _before_ the timestamp of block since the miner must broadcast the block at the timestamp indicated in its header.

+That means in practice, a miner mine as soon as they have the drand value even before the previous round finished, but blocks with timestamp in the future are rejected so the malicious miner can not broadcast this block.

 ###### Randomn Beacon Outages